 Developing and implementing effective, locally-adapted climate-resilient strategies is critical to ensuring food security and economic stability in vulnerable regions like Benue and Nasarawa.
 Without action, the promise of rice farming as a vehicle for rural development may remain unrealized, especially compounded by weed incidences, in the face of escalating climate crises.

-Significance of Study

 The significance of the study is in its potential to contribute valuable and first-hand insights and information on the socioeconomic conditions and vulnerabilities of rice farming communities in Benue and Nasarawa States, impacts of weed incidences, and correct or timely adoption of climate resilient practices that are specifically related to rice farming.

-Scope of Study

-The study covered a total of 8 Local Government Areas (LGAs), in Benue (Agatu, Guma, Gwer West and Ohimini) and Nasarawa States (Awe, Doma, Keana and Lafia).
+The objective of the study covers a total of 8 Local Government Areas (LGAs), in Benue (Agatu, Guma, Gwer West and Ohimini) and Nasarawa States (Awe, Doma, Keana and Lafia).
 Survey was specific to climate resilient practices in Benue and Nasarawa States only, using a total of 320 farmers for the study.

-Specific Objectives of Study

-The specific objectives of study were to:
+Others objectives include

 Describe the socioeconomic characteristics of rice farmers in Benue and Nasarawa States.

 Identify some of the commonly cultivated rice varieties in Benue and Nasarawa States. and reasons for their choice.